gvn/mage/README.md

 3. `cp env.json.sample env.json`
 4. `npm start`

+## Blobs

-## Adding a blob
+### Adding a blob

 1. Create a new folder in `/source` with the name of your blob.
 2. Add a JSON Schema for your blob to the folder and name it `schema.json`.

-Pro tip: Use the generator at [jsonschema.net](http://jsonschema.net)!
+**Pro Tip –** Use the generator at [jsonschema.net](http://jsonschema.net)!

-## Editing a blob
+### Editing a blob

 To edit a blob's content, just navigate to [http://localhost:31319/edit/BLOB](http://localhost:31319/edit/BLOB) and use the form.

-When you're done, just hit the Save button.
+When you're done, just hit the **Save** button.
 That's it!

-## Adding locales
+### Adding locales

-By default, Mage is limited to one locale, but it's easy to add more.
-Just add additional locales to your `env.json` as needed.
-Once you have multiple locales configured, you will see a dropdown menu in the editor to switch between them.
+By default, Mage is limited to a single locale, US English, but it's easy to add more.
+Just add additional locales to your `env.json`'s `locales` array as needed.
+Once there are multiple locales defined, you will see a dropdown menu in the editor to switch between them.

 ## REST API